-Threat of U.S.-Russia clash hangs over Syria, French leader speaks to Putin
+Threat of Western strikes hangs over Syria, U.S., France assail Assad at U.N.

 AVERTING WAR - A PRIORITY

 Russian Deputy Prime Minister Arkady Dvorkovich took an apparent swipe at Trump’s tweets.
 “We cannot depend on what someone on the other side of the ocean takes into his head in the morning.
 We cannot take such risks,” he said at a forum.

-Vassily Nebenzia, Moscow’s U.N. ambassador said he “cannot exclude” war between the United States and Russia.
+Vassily Nebenzia, Moscow’s U.N. ambassador, said he “cannot exclude” war between the United States and Russia.
 “The immediate priority is to avert the danger of war,” he told reporters.
 “We hope there will be no point of no return.”

 Sheikh Naim Qassem, deputy leader of the Iranian-backed Hezbollah movement, told Lebanese daily al-Joumhouria: “The conditions do not point to a total war happening ... unless Trump and (Israeli leader Benjamin) Netanyahu completely lose their minds.”